lmijovic/adversarial/README.md

 neural networks.
 All information, guides, etc. can be found in the project [wiki](https://github.com/asogaard/adversarial/wiki).

-LM: for from Andreas Sogaard's repo
+LM: for from Andreas Sogaard's repo.
+Intended for ttH analysis modifications